kmsurrao/Non-Gaussian-Sky-Simulations/README.md

 5. Apply beams to frequency maps.
     - Computed in [beams.py](beams.py) and saved as beam_convolved_maps.p.
 6. Optionally compute galactic mask-deconvolved power spectrum of each frequency map.
     - Computed in [galactic_mask.py](galactic_mask.py) and saved as mask_deconvolved_spectra.p and $\ell$ bins saved in ell_eff.p.
+7. Rotate from galactic to equatorial (celestial) coordinates.
+    - Computed in [rotation.py](rotation.py) and saved as rotated_healpix_maps.p.
-7. Reproject from HEALPIX to CAR.
+8. Reproject from HEALPIX to CAR.
     - Computed in [reprojection.py](reprojection.py) and saved as sim_{freq}GHz.
-8. Add either tiled or stitched noise.
+9. Add either tiled or stitched noise.
    - Computed in [noise.py](noise.py).
-9. Make plots.
+10. Make plots.
     - Computed in [make_plots.py](make_plots.py) and saved in plot_dir.

 ## Outputs (not including plots)